 The pandemic has been difficult.
 The additional hassle of glasses and contacts makes life more frustrating than necessary.
 Bret Martin, head of Kugler Vision patient relationship development, encourages people to focus on what they can control: their vision.
 “We’ve heard from patients that LASIK is the best thing they’ve done in 2020,” says Martin.
 “They keep the mask and get rid of glasses.
 Their lives are easier.“

 “With today’s technology, nearsightedness and astigmatism are entirely treatable,” says Dr. Kugler.
 “Life is better with LASIK.
 There’s still time to get one really good thing out of 2020.”

 Lance Kugler, MD, is available to the media to speak further on what Kugler Vision is doing to accommodate LASIK demand.

 More About Kugler Vision

 Kugler Vision has made Omaha a destination for exceptional vision correction outcomes.
 As a patient-centric practice, Kugler Vision specializes in procedures to reduce or eliminate reliance on glasses and contact lenses.
-Dr. Kugler serves as the Director of Refractive Surgery for the University of Nebraska Medical Center, is a founder and the first President of the Refractive Surgery Alliance, is a TEDx speaker on vision correction, and participates in numerous FDA clinical trials.
+Dr. Kugler served as the Director of Refractive Surgery for the University of Nebraska Medical Center from 2010-2019, is a founder and the first President of the Refractive Surgery Alliance, is a TEDx speaker on vision correction, and participates in numerous FDA clinical trials.